 Source: STL Partners research programme, October 2018

-In order to overcome the issues listed in Figure 3, and to build future-proof analytics capabilities, telcos must develop the three components mentioned above.
+In order to overcome the issues listed in Figure 3, and to build future-proof telecoms data analytics capabilities, telcos must develop the three components mentioned above.
 Without doing this in the short-term, operators will lack the underlying platform from which to springboard into developing innovative solutions that leverage AI or ML.

 - Executive Summary

 - Building an advanced telecoms data analytics capability

 - High ambitions: data and the AI continuum

 - Laying the groundwork: stepping stones toward data analytics

 - In practice: Assessing real analytics use cases